 Why is it so important to be honest and proactive about your academic progress during the semester?

 As much as the whole “Diamonds are made under pressure” scenario is appealing, spontaneous and so much about living life on the edge, it’s also ridiculously stressful.
 “What we can do, if you notice you are struggling with your study or your course, is work with you to identify the free help we have at the University and implement that help during the term instead of waiting until your results come through,” says Meegan.
 “If you notice you don’t understand something early, we can help you tap into a learning advice resource, peer study or liaise with your Course Coordinator.
 If a life event is happening we can chat to you about the mental health and medical support available as well as your options with adverse circumstances or scheduling your study load”.

 Who should you contact and/or speak to if you fail a course?

 From the very first moment you verbalise it, everything gets easier after that.
 It stops taking up weight inside your mind and you can then start actively working towards a solution, as Meegan reiterates.
-“If you fail a course and need assistance working out what went wrong and what assistance could be available, you should make an appointment with a Student Advisor who can work with you to create your own success plan.
+“If you fail a course and need assistance working out what went wrong and what assistance could be available, you should make an appointment with a Student Progress Advisor who can work with you to create your own success plan.
 If you know exactly where you went wrong within the course, chat to your Course Coordinator or your peers about the content area.
 They may help you reflect and understand the content.
-To ensure you are on track in your degree, check your program plan and chat to your Program Advisor to make sure you’re meeting the requirements of your degree.
+To ensure you are on track in your degree, check your program plan and chat to your Academic Program Advisor to make sure you’re meeting the requirements of your degree.
 Also check your emails!
 The Uni has a Review of Progress process and we send important interactive communications to students to assist with your successes”.

 What is the one thing that students should focus on moving into the next semester, after failing a course?